ballerina-attic/stream-processing/README.md

 ## What you'll build

-To understand Ballerina streaming better, let's take a real world usecase and implement that using Ballerina streaming features.
+To understand Ballerina stream processing better, let's take a real world usecase and implement that using Ballerina stream processing features.

 Let's assume, that you are a API developer and you have published a few APIs to the API store.
 There are also subscribers who have subscribed to these APIs.